damusss/mili/guide/utility.md

 -   `width_weight`, `height_weight`: Control how much the container dimentions weight on the multiplier.
 It depends on the dominant dimention of your application.
 -   `min_value`: The minimum value that a scaled size can have.
 This defaults to `1`, and it is generally suggested not to set it to 0 to avoid errors if the window has zero dimentions.
 This value can be overridden for each `scale` call.
 -   `int_func`: A function that converts a floating point number to an integer.
 Defaults to the builtin `int` type.
 Good alternative candidates are: `round`, `math.floor`, `math.ceil` depending on your preference.
+-   `extra_scale`: A value that will be used as an extra scaling factor if you need one.